 Stir the pectin into the chopped fruit.
 Put the mix in a big pot and set aside for a moment.

 Notes about pectin: For marmalade (which is difficult to get to set) I usually add about 50% - 100% more pectin (just open another pack and add a little) or else the jam is runnier than I like.
-With a little practice, you'll find out exactly how much pectin to get the thickness you like.
+With a little practice, you will find out exactly how much pectin to get the thickness you like.

 Another tip: use the low sugar pectin.
 It cuts the amount of sugar you need from 7 cups per batch to 4 cups!
 And it tastes even better!
 On the other hand; I have never had success with the No-sugar pectin.
 It always turned out runny and bland.
-You might want to try using the low sugar recipe with a mixture of sugar and Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you'll need do your own conversion) - or Splenda, if you prefer, ; that could work.
+You might want to try using the low sugar recipe with a mixture of sugar and Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, ; that could work.

 Is your jam too runny?
 Pectin enables you to turn out perfectly set

 jam every time.
 Made from natural apples, there are also